 I believe the best all-around mounting material for prints larger than 30 inches is Dibond.
 This is an aluminum laminate that is rigid, perfectly flat, reasonably lightweight, and made from acid-free, archivally stable materials.

-Photographs are cold-mounted to Dibond using using a dry, pressure-activated archival adhesive, on a mounting table with an assembly of rollers that the print/Dibond assembly passes through.
-This is a rather tense and focused process, as there is little room for error.
-A slip, or a big-enough spec of dust landing right before the roller, and there can be irreversible damage.
+Photographs are cold-mounted to Dibond using using a pressure-activated dry adhesive.
+Technicians use a mounting table with an assembly of rollers that the print/Dibond assembly passes through.

-This is why you want to have the work mounted by experts.
+Because a mistake can cause irreversible damage, you should only have the work mounted by experts.
 If you don’t know anyone in your area, I can consult with my gallery directors to see if they have connections near you.
 You can can also call the conservation department or photography collection manager at a local museum.
 Find out who they use.

 If you’re in the NYC area, a good option is to let my printmaking studio mount the work for you.
 If they make a mistake, they’ll simply reprint and start over, and you’ll never have to suffer hearing about it.